zlw9991/SC1015_Project_LabGroup_Team01/README.md

 Each folder can be downloaded seperately: the jupiter notebooks are inside and can be run independently of each other.

+There is a video reading out the presentation, but due to how github does not allow videos larger than 25MB, you will have to request, DM me to see it.

 ## Dataset:
 The source csvs for our dataset cmb1/cmb1e.csv can be found [here](https://github.com/zlw9991/SC1015_Project_LabGroup_Team01/tree/main/1_DataVisualization).

+The Dataset for the models used is cmb1.csv. cmb1e.csv is used for SVM only.

+Datasets are present in each folder.

 ## Data Visualization:
 The data visualization jupiter notebook can be found [here](https://github.com/zlw9991/SC1015_Project_LabGroup_Team01/tree/main/1_DataVisualization)

+Visualizations used:
+- Correlation Heatmap.
+- Time Series.
+- Linear best fit.
+- Multi Variate Boxplot.

 ## Best Random State Script:
 The Best Random State Script jupiter notebook can be found [here](https://github.com/zlw9991/SC1015_Project_LabGroup_Team01/tree/main/2_ClassficationTree_And_BestRandomState)